GrupoX-FIUBA/backoffice-UI/README.md

 You have to create the bundle optimized for production, for that use:

-Run `npm build`
+Run `npm run build`

-That will generate the folder with the html, css and javascript.
+That will generate the folder build with the html, css and javascript.
 Use that as a static webpage.